-The 5 Best Utah Homeowners Insurance Companies
+The Best Utah Homeowners Insurance Company

-Utah’s annual premiums for homeowners insurance are on the low side — on average $634 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Utah’s average annual premiums for homeowners insurance are on the low side — $673 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to find your best rates:
+Enter your ZIP code to see the best rates in your area:

 Utah Homeowners Insurance Reviews